neiforfaen/orbit/README.md

 ## Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local version running, follow these simple steps.

 ### Prerequisites